felixmc/jQuery-xeyes/README.md

 # jQuery xeyes

 This is a simple jQuery plugin that is meant to emulate the classic xeyes program.
-While it doesn't have many native uses, some very creative people managed to incorporate it into their pojects.
+While it doesn't have many native uses, some very creative people managed to incorporate it into their projects.
 If you have any questions or need help using this script, contact [@felix_mc](http://twitter.com/#!/felix_mc).

 ## Examples